ChileBob/StratumPool/README.md

-# Ystratum : Solo-mining stratum server for GPU-mining
+# StratumPool : Solo-mining stratum server for GPU-mining Ycash

 This is a very simple stratum server for connecting GPU miners to a Ycash full node.